 We’ve focused on building our creative team exclusively out of educated, published creative writers.
 Our writers are authors, they’re teachers, and above all else they’re experienced professionals.
 We don’t use freelancers, and we don’t subcontract any writing or strategic work.
 By mirroring the group model of advanced creative writing degree programs, we’ve cultivated a professional environment that encourages continued skill development, collaboration, and accountability in creative work.

 Founder & CEO

 Ryan founded Metonymy Media after finding success in his own freelance writing career.
-He spends his days working on business development and marketing initiatives.
+He spends his days working on writing and editing projects for clients, supporting business development, and managing marketing initiatives.
 Ryan often speaks on the value of content marketing and the role of creative writers in business, and co-wrote Nothing New: An Irreverent History of Storytelling and Social Media.

 - Before getting into professional writing, Ryan was a guitar instructor.

 - Can read and write Latin, and has all but forgotten how to do the same with Koine Greek.

 - Was born on a U.S. Air Force station in West Germany.

 Director of Accounts and Business Development